Rakemods/eldersouls/README.md

 I chose [Adamant](https://www.nexusmods.com/skyrimspecialedition/mods/30191) for our perk overhaul since it pairs so very nicely with both Mysticism and Blade and Blunt by the same author.

-Werewolves are overhauled by [Growl](https://www.nexusmods.com/skyrimspecialedition/mods/31245) while [Curse of the Vampire](https://www.nexusmods.com/skyrimspecialedition/mods/10086) takes care of our bloody friends of the night.
+Werewolves are overhauled by [Growl](https://www.nexusmods.com/skyrimspecialedition/mods/31245) while [Scion](https://www.nexusmods.com/skyrimspecialedition/mods/41639) takes care of our bloody friends of the night.

 [Aetherius](https://www.nexusmods.com/skyrimspecialedition/mods/26686) is a streamlined race overhaul designed to make races more meaningful without making them more restrictive.